clarityoverclever/clarityoverclever.github.io/_posts/2025-11-19-secure-powershell-automation-credential-management-across-windows-and-linux.md

 ```
 > - When collecting identifiers, I’m using the PowerShell Core **null‑coalescing operator (`??`)** to fall back gracefully if an environment variable doesn’t exist.
 This ensures the function always resolves a value without throwing errors.

-> - In my example, I limited the identifiers to the logged‑in user and machine name.
-However, you can substitute any values that are reasonably unique in your environment.
+> - In my example, I limited the identifiers to the logged‑in user and machine name; however, you can substitute any values that are reasonably unique in your environment.

 > - As an alternative, you could generate a random hash once, store it in a file with strict permissions (similar to an SSH private key, e.g. `chmod 600`), and then import it as the encryption key:
 >   ```powershell